top of page

 Update

-After having spoken to several of my ladies, I think there is possibly 1 good option to control unruly hormones and severe menopausal/post-menopausal issues.
+After having spoken to several of my ladies, I think there is possibly a few good option to control unruly hormones and severe menopausal/post-menopausal issues.
 It also has the possibility to restore things to a younger you.
 I don't know enough about this, but you can inform yourself.
 It is a a natural, bio-identical hormone support called the Wiley Protocol.
 This uses oestrogen and progesterone in cycles and with different amounts, as it were as when you were still having cycles.
 For this you will be under the supervision of a medical practitioner and it is mainly done online, but I believe the first appointment needs to be in person, because there are blood tests involved.

 bottom of page